stevehaworth02/eeg-topic-miner/README.md

 ## 1. Background

-Throughout my research endeavors, I've always sought out quality research papers within my field.
-With over 50,000 NIH publications, finding what I need has never been harder.
-Me and my labmates spend significant time digging for relevant papers.
-As mainstream search engines became increasingly monetized and therefore less precise, the problem grew.
+Throughout my research endeavors, I've always sought out quality research papers in neuroscience, EEG, and sleep science.
+But with over 50,000 NIH publications, finding the right ones has never been harder.
+My labmates and I often spend hours digging through irrelevant results.
+As mainstream search engines became increasingly monetized, and therefore less precise, the problem only grew.
+To improve this, PubMed introduced a powerful query syntax that allows researchers to filter papers more precisely.
+But it came with a cost: learning an unintuitive syntax that doesn't support natural search.
+Students and researchers now have to memorize operators just to find papers they care about.
 What if finding the right paper could be as simple as asking a question?

-This project aims to provide just that: a fast, semantic search engine for the latest neuroscience, EEG, and sleep research, powered by deep learning and AI.
-Furthermore, for Systematic Reviews, a user can easily input their PubMed queries into queries.txt to retrain the model and recieve more personalized results while maintaining the filtering
+This project builds a semantic search engine on top of the existing PubMed infrastructure.
+I create a structured set of domain-specific queries using PubMed’s syntax, then fine-tune a SciBERT model to recognize abstracts that match those themes.
+This enables a natural language search that is powered by AI while preserving the filtering precision of the underlying PubMed system.
+No query syntax.
+No wasted clicks.
+Just fast, relevant papers tailored to your lab's research needs.

 ---